LoganSchmalz/static_analysis_final_project/README.md

 ```
 However in this case, `update_scores()` may for example change the size of the `scores` vec, causing a reallocation of the backing array, causing `score_team1` to no longer reference a valid location.

+Also, it should not be possible to pass in the same object multiple times to the same function if it is mutable in one of those instances.
+E.g. `swap(x,x)` could cause odd behavior; this also applies to `swap(a,b)` if both `a` and `b` could point to `x`.

 # Implementation

 To mirror these concepts using Python as a base, I have implemented the following features: